AdhamAhmed404/AdhamAhmed404/README.md

 - ⚙️ Interested in low-level systems and optimization
 - 🚀 Enjoy competitive programming and problem solving
 - 📚 Always learning new CS concepts
+- ❤️ Passionate about **Information Technology and software development**

 ---